EZO Logo

 2. Integrate hardware asset management into all functions and departments

 Every function, department, and process in an organization is technology-dependent.
 They use hardware assets to perform operational tasks, different for each group.
-In order to complete certain tasks, they are also interdependent on other teams to assist and contribute towards achieving organizational goals.
+To complete certain tasks, they are also interdependent on other teams to assist and contribute towards achieving organizational goals.

-These assets facilitate cross-departmental teams to communicate, develop strategies, and work together which is why it is critical that all assets for every function are tracked and managed thoroughly:
+These assets facilitate cross-departmental teams to communicate, develop strategies, and work together which is why all assets for every function must be tracked and managed thoroughly:

 1. Create a dedicated team responsible for overseeing and managing hardware assets across all departments